run-ai/docs/docs/Researcher/cli-reference/runai-list.md

 ## Output

-A list of Jobs, Nodes, Projects or Clusters.
+* A list of Jobs, Nodes, Projects, Clusters, or Templates.
-To filter 'runai list nodes' for a specific Node, add the Node name.
+* To filter 'runai list nodes' for a specific Node, add the Node name.

 ## See Also
-To show details for a specific Job see [runai describe](runai-describe.md).
+To show details for a specific Job, Node or Template see [runai describe](runai-describe.md).